freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/iterate-with-javascript-while-loops.md

 ---

 ## Description

 <section id='description'>

 You can run the same code multiple times by using a loop.

-The first type of loop we will learn is called a <code>while</code> loop because it runs "while" a specified condition is true and stops once that condition is no longer true.
+The first type of loop we will learn is called a `while` loop because it runs "while" a specified condition is true and stops once that condition is no longer true.

 ```js
 var ourArray = [];